varun0406/WMC2024-/README.md

 - **Purchase Memberships**: Users can purchase memberships according to their needs using virtual currency (Karma Points).

 ### Member Stories
-- **Fake Testimonials**: Showcase testimonials and stories from current members, describing their positive experiences and personal growth.
+- **Live Testimonials**: Users have the option to submit testimonials, which are showcased live on the website, highlighting their positive experiences and personal growth.

 ### Admin Features
+- **Event Management**: Admins can manage event data, including creating, deleting, and modifying events.
+They can set dynamic ticket prices and apply membership discounts to events, venues, and organizations.
-- **Post Events**: Admins can post events that are visible only to members.
+- **User Interaction**: Admins can view and respond to user queries.
+- **Quiz Management**: Admins have the capability to create quizzes and manage questions.

 ### Event Listing and Registration
 - **Members-Only Events**: Events are listed for members, who can register to attend.